PhD, Laval University, Quebec, Canada

 Manassas, VA 20110

-Dr. Banvilles research interests focus on the curriculum and Instruction of physical education in the schools and on teacher preparation and induction.
+Dr. Banvilles research interests focus on the curriculum and Instruction of physical education in the schools, and the preparation, induction, and professional development of physical education teachers.
 She has investigated the impact of a teacher induction program on teacher success and retention in the profession and is currently looking at the interest of secondary school students toward physical education and physical activity.
-She is a member of many professional associations (AAHPERD, AERA, AIESEP) and a fellow of the Research Consortium of the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD).
+She is a member of many professional associations (SHAPE America, AERA, AIESEP, VAHPERD) and a fellow of the Research Consortium of the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD - now SHAPE America).